Identification and Instructions

 Verification of Identity (VOI)

-The Consulate can complete the DFAT Identity Certificate.
+The Consulate can complete the DFAT Identity Certificate for both witnessing signatures, and to accompany certified copies (if required).

 The Consulate can not sign or complete any other 'Identifiers Certificates' or 'Verification of Identity Certificates'.